International Women's Day - Celebrating the Women in our Lives

-Each year on 8th March, millions of women across the world unite to honour International Women’s Day – a global event which celebrates the social, economical, cultural and political achievements of women from all walks of life.
+On this day every year millions across the world unite to celebrates the social, economical, cultural and political achievements of women from all walks of life.

 International Women’s Day dates back to 1908, when 15,000 women from New York City marched to demand voting rights, better pay and shorter working hours.
 That led to the first observation of National Women’s Day in the United States on 28th February 1909.